fperez/nb-slideshow-template/README.md

 ## License

-All code and content in this example is hereby placed in the public domain.
+All code and content in this repository is hereby placed in the public domain.